Back to

 Shareshill Church Records

-We only keep current records in church.
-Thse can be examined by appointment, though a fee may be charged.
+Shareshill church only keeps current records on site and these can be examined by appointment; though a fee may be charged.

 The bulk of the parish records for Shareshill St Mary and St Luke are now deposited at Staffordshire Record Office, part of Staffordshire and Stoke on Trent Archive Service.
 The Archive Service provides access to the catalogue of these records, (i.e. what they hold and WHERE!), through the Gateway to the Past" Online Catalogue